kpolner/TeamUp/README.md

 ## Usage

--The Home page can be seen in this screenshot
+- The Home page can be seen in this screenshot
 ![image](https://user-images.githubusercontent.com/75400065/160510520-7ed3d41f-f6f1-4208-aae3-e4ef9a248ea7.png)
--To access the web application you need to create an account and log in
+- To access the web application you need to create an account and log in
 ![image](https://user-images.githubusercontent.com/75400065/160512799-be6210ea-f269-4b8a-8b1d-5bb4f3950236.png)